LP - SEPO - WH-ECOO- Desktop image

 Individualized focus

-Cultivate future-ready leadership skills through personalized assessments and evidence-based exercises, webinars, and career workshops.
+Cultivate future-ready strategic skills through personalized assessments and evidence-based exercises, webinars, and career workshops.

 Leadership-development action plan for theWharton Emerging Chief Operating Officer (COO) Program

-Create a detailed strategy to evolve your leadership abilities that propels you toward your objective of becoming a COO.
+Create a detailed strategy to evolve your leadership abilities that propels you toward your objective of becoming a chief operating officer.

 Live sessions for the Wharton eCOO Program